Your Guide to Choking Charges by Criminal Lawyers in Calgary

 Choking is recognized in law as an inherently dangerous act that can easily cause brain injury or death to the victim.
 Where employed as a means to facilitate another crime, it is considered especially reprehensible.

-Choking is the common term for section 246 of the Canadian Criminal Code: overcoming resistance to commission of offence.
+There are two offences in the Canadian Criminal Code that involve choking.
+The more serious of the two is section 246, Overcoming resistance to commission of offence.
 This offence is designed to punish anyone who tries to choke, strangle, suffocate, or render someone otherwise incapacitated in an attempt to commit another crime.
 Thus, people charged with this offence are also commonly charged with other offences, such as sexual assault, theft, and robbery.

 The provision for overcoming resistance – choking in the Code is: